vixnguyen/ng-authentication/projects/ng-authentication/README.md

 ```

 ### Services
-Inject NgAuthenticationService into AppComponent (in case you want to use some method of this service)
+Inject NgAuthenticationService into AppComponent in case you want to use some methods of this service
 ```
 export class AppComponent {